LeeMatthewHiggins/Flutter-Engineer/README.md

 - Knowledge of best practices in mobile UI/UX design.
 - Experience with cross-platform development challenges.
 - Proficiency in integrating and utilizing advanced AI features in Flutter.

-## Future Developments

-Discuss potential future enhancements or expansions of the project, such as integrating more advanced AI features, covering more in-depth aspects of Flutter, or expanding to other areas of mobile development.

 ## License